jverhoelen/jekyll-now/_posts/2016-10-12-ascii-documentation-generator.md

 - Commitment to our Definition of Done: We are only "done" when things are documented
 - Good structure and tooling for the resulting documentation

 The first two requirements are given if you are willing to do this.
-For the last one, I started to create and develop a tool: [moddoc](https://github.com/jverhoelen/moddoc "Moddoc - Simple documentation PDF builder from AsciiDoc"), standing for modular documentation.
+For the last one, I started to create and develop a tool: [moddoc](https://github.com/jverhoelen/moddoc "Moddoc - Simple documentation PDF builder from AsciiDoc"){:target="_blank" rel="noopener noreferrer"}, standing for modular documentation.

 ## Approach